AOL: 1991–1999: Internet age

+2000–2008: As AOL Time Warner

-In January 2000, as new broadband technologies were being rolled out around the New York City metropolitan area and elsewhere across the U.S., AOL and Time Warner announced plans to merge, forming AOL Time Warner, Inc. The terms of the deal called for AOL shareholders to own 55% of the new, combined company.
+In January 2000, as new broadband technologies were being rolled out around the New York City metropolitan area and elsewhere across the United States, AOL and Time Warner announced plans to merge, forming AOL Time Warner, Inc. The terms of the deal called for AOL shareholders to own 55% of the new, combined company.
 The deal closed on January 11, 2001.
 The new company was led by executives from AOL, SBI, and Time Warner.
 Gerald Levin, who had served as CEO of Time Warner, was CEO of the new company.
 Steve Case served as chairman, J. Michael Kelly (from AOL) was the chief financial officer, Robert W. Pittman (from AOL) and Dick Parsons (from Time Warner) served as co-chief operating officers.
 In 2002, Jonathan Miller became CEO of AOL.
 The following year, AOL Time Warner dropped the "AOL" from its name.
 It was the largest merger in history when completed with the combined value of the companies at $360 billion.
 This value fell sharply, to as low as $120 billion, as markets repriced AOL's valuation as a pure internet firm more modestly when combined with the traditional media and cable business.
 This status did not last long, and the company's value rose again within three months.
 By the end of that year, the tide had turned against "pure" internet companies, with many collapsing under falling stock prices, and even the strongest companies in the field losing up to 75% of their market value.
-The decline continued though 2001, but even with the losses, AOL was among the internet giants that continued to outperform brick and mortar companies.
+The decline continued through 2001, but even with the losses, AOL was among the internet giants that continued to outperform brick and mortar companies.

 In 2004, along with the launch of AOL 9.0 Optimized, AOL also made available the option of personalized greetings which would enable the user to hear his or her name while accessing basic functions and mail alerts, or while logging in or out.
 In 2005, AOL broadcast the Live 8 concert live over the Internet, and thousands of users downloaded clips of the concert over the following months.
 In late 2005, AOL released AOL Safety & Security Center, a bundle of McAfee Antivirus, CA anti-spyware, and proprietary firewall and phishing protection software.
 News reports in late 2005 identified companies such as Yahoo!, Microsoft, and Google as candidates for turning AOL into a joint venture.
 Those plans were abandoned when it was revealed on December 20, 2005, that Google would purchase a 5% share of AOL for $1 billion.